236 pages | 28 Color Illus. | 5 B/W Illus.

 Showcasing a unique compilation of the diverse and specific examples from societies in Asia, Oceania, North America, and the Middle East, with an equally diverse array of authorship, this book serves all policy makers, scientists, organizers, and community members that desire to build better group dynamics for addressing environmental issues.

-The Journey to Integrating Societal Needs and the Environmental Sciences.
-Environmental Decision Making within a Recovering War Zone: The Republic of Iraq.
-Water Quality as a Collaborative Force in the Ozark Plateau, USA: The Long-Term Dimensions of Action Through Common Interest.
-Integrating Traditional Knowledge and Geospatial Science to Address Food Security and Sustaining Biodiversity in Yap Islands, Micronesia.
-Halal Food Security: Forensic and Laboratory Management.
-Achieving Meaningful Stakeholder Dialogues in the American Midwest: Stakeholder Perceptions and Interactions using Enhanced Place-Based Appreciative Methods.
-Community-Based Management of Mangrove Forests in Southeast Asia.
-Common Themes and Lessons from our Global Stories of Collaboration and Transformation
+1. The Journey to Integrating Societal Needs and the Environmental Sciences 2.
+Environmental Decision-Making within a Recovering War Zone: The Republic of Iraq 3.
+Water Quality as a Collaborative Force in the Ozark Plateau, Missouri and Arkansas: The Long-Term Dimensions of Action through Common Interest 4.
+Integrating Traditional Knowledge and Geospatial Science to Address Food Security and Sustaining Biodiversity in Yap Islands, Micronesia 5.
+Halal Food Security: Forensic and Laboratory Management 6.
+Achieving Meaningful Stakeholder Dialogs in the American Midwest: Stakeholder Perceptions and Interactions Using Enhanced Place-Based Appreciative Methods 7.
+Community-Based Management of Mangrove Forests in Southeast Asia 8.
+Common Themes and Lessons from Our Global Stories of Collaboration and Transformation